dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

 > [!Note]
 > Only `Compile` phase could report/collect dependencies.

 Framework also allows plugins to save/load context related info in Plugin Cache.
-Details please refer to [Plugin cache](customize_a_processor_to_support_incremental.md#step3-optionalimplement-microsoftdocascodepluginsicantracecontextinfobuildstep-interface-for-plugins-that-need-to-access-context-info).
+Details please refer to [Plugin cache](customize_a_processor_to_support_incremental.md#step3-optionalimplement-microsoftdocascodepluginsicantracecontextinfobuildstep-interface-for-plugins-that-need-to-access-context-info) for more details.

 By default, incremental cache files will be put at path `obj/.cache/build/` relative to your `docfx.json`.
 You're also free to specify the path with option `--intermediateFolder`.
 About the structure of the cache folder please refer to [Cache file structure](advanced_cache_file_structure.md).